Dorothy Grider

 Dorothy Grider (1915 – 2012) was an American artist, most widely known as an illustrator of children's books.
 Grider received a Bachelor of Arts degree from Western Kentucky State College and studied art at the Grande Chaumiere Art Studio in Paris, France.

+In 1950 Dorothy Grider moved to New Hope, Pennsylvania, where she lived until she died at the age of 97.

 Books

 Grider illustrated numerous children's books, many for the Rand McNally Elf books collection.